 EmpMonitor is a cloud-based employee monitoring system, and you can monitor every activity of your employees from a single dashboard.
-With the help of the EmpMonitor, you can monitor every activity of your employees during office hours.
+With the help of the EmpMonitor a team productivity tool you can monitor every activity of your employees during office hours.
 It will help you to measure and ensure that they meet the productivity parameters.

 EmpMonitor offers many useful tools to ensure the engagement and productivity and efficiency of your employees:

 - Time Tracking: